iheitlager/dotfiles/README.md

 I believe everything should be versioned and scripted.
 Your laptop is your personal workstation for which you tweak your personal workflow.
 As such I am a fan of the [dotfiles philosophy](https://dotfiles.github.io/).
 I therefore started with [holmans dotfiles](https://github.com/holman/dotfiles) and created my own, although this is more bash centric.
-You might also want to start [this github page on the subject](https://dotfiles.github.io/).

 ## install